 - RULE 14.
 Limitations on individual debate. (a) No Senator shall speak on the same reading more than twice on the main question, nor longer than 30 minutes for the first speech and 15 minutes for the second speech.
 No Senator shall speak on the same reading more than once on any motion or appeal, and then no longer than 10 minutes. - (b) With leave of the Senate, any member of the Senate may address the Senate from the well of the Senate. - RULE 15.
-Questions of personal privilege; explanation of vote. (a) Upon recognition by the Presiding Officer for that purpose, any Senator may speak to a question of personal privilege for a time not exceeding three minutes, and may use some or all of that time to explain to the Senate a "Senatorial Statement of Personal Privilege."
-Upon motion supported by a majority present and voting, that statement may be spread upon the Journal.
-Neither personal privilege nor a Senatorial Statement of Personal Privilege may be used to explain a vote, debate a bill, or in any way disrupt the regular business of the Senate, nor shall such opportunities be used to solicit support or sponsors for any bill.
-The format of Senatorial Statements of Personal Privilege shall be prescribed by the Chairman of the Committee on Rules and Operations of the Senate, but in any case shall speak only in the voice of the Senator submitting it.
-The Presiding Officer shall determine if the question raised is one of privilege and shall, without the point of order being raised, enforce this rule, subject to an appeal to the Chairman of the Committee on Rules and Operations of the Senate whose decision may be appealed to the Senate by any Senator, on which appeal no member shall speak more than once unless by leave of the Senate.
-A two-thirds vote of the membership of the Senate present and voting is necessary to sustain any appeal from the ruling of the Chairman of the Committee on Rules and Operations of the Senate.
+Senatorial Statements.
+A Senatorial Statement may be utilized by a Senator to recognize constituents and events of significance and when a Resolution is not permitted under Rule 40.1.
+A Senatorial Statement may not be used to explain a vote, debate a bill, or in any way disrupt the regular business of the Senate.
+A Senatorial Statement shall be in writing and in a form prescribed by the Chairman of the Committee on Rules and Operations of the Senate.
+A Senatorial Statement shall speak in the voice of the Senator submitting the Statement, is not a statement by the Senate, and is not subject to a vote by the Senate.
+A Senator may use a Moment of Personal Privilege under Rule 15.1 for a time not to exceed three minutes to read some or all of a Senatorial Statement provided the Presiding Officer determines the question raised in the Statement is one of privilege.
+Upon motion supported by a majority present and voting, a Senatorial Statement may be spread upon the Journal.